 Fees & Insurance

-If you are hoping to use insurance benefits or are having difficulty finding available in-network care, additional information and resources are provided below.
+If you are hoping to use in-network insurance benefits or are having difficulty finding available in-network care, additional information and resources are provided below.

 Fees